2020 - SOLD OUT

 3 Centre Alaska Widlife Photography Safari

-All of Alaska's summer wildlife highlights including bears, whales, sea otters, sea lions, horned puffins, glaciers
+All of Alaska's summer wildlife highlights including bears, whales, sea otters, sea lions, horned puffins, bald eagles

 Individual Photography & Videography Tuition from award-winning BBC presenter, photographer, film maker and travel writer Trai Anfield